MkSomyali/Active-Directory-Lab/README.md

 <h2>Description</h2>
-A powerShell automated provision, maintaining and deprovisioning user accounts.
+A PowerShell automated provision, maintaining and deprovisioning user accounts.
 And a Remote Access Serve (RAS) set up to support NAT/PAT.
 With an implementation and maintenance of Windows DNS and DHCP services.
 Then configuring Windows File Servers with implementation of quotas and NTFS permissions.
 <br />